Building a positive image by telling your stories and sharing your news and views with proactive PR

-Proactive PR is all about being proactive in your approach to PR, instead of waiting for opportunities to come to you.
-This means actively seeking out opportunities to promote your business and build relationships with journalists, influencers, and other key stakeholders.
+Proactive PR is all about making your own news, instead of waiting for journalists to come to you.
+This means actively seeking out media coverage of your stories by building relationships with journalists, reporters, editors, news producers, influencers, and other key stakeholders then sending them your news and pitching them your features ideas.
 With proactive PR, you can build a positive image for your business, reach new audiences, and strengthen your relationships with existing customers.

 There are many benefits to taking a proactive approach to PR.